Bootham Park – York

 Skipton, North Yorkshire

-Currently at planning stage, a subsequent development on the site is for 12 two bedroom apartments to mirror the first phase building providing supported living accommodation.
+A subsequent development of 12 two-bedroom apartments to mirror the first phase building providing supported living accommodation was completed.
 The new building provides residents with two mobility scooters.

 Laurel Croft Sheltered Housing – North Yorkshire